graphlab-fr/cosma-docs/src/en/user-manual.md

 `id`
 : Mandatory.
 : Unique identifier of the record.
-Must be a unique number.
+Must be a unique string.
 By default, Cosma generates 14-digit identifiers in the form of a timestamp (year, month, day, hours, minutes and seconds).
 This is inspired by Zettelkasten note-taking applications such as [The Archive](https://zettelkasten.de/the-archive/) and [Zettlr](https://www.zettlr.com).

-`type`
+`type` or `types`
 : Optional.
 : Record type.
 A record can have one or more types.
 If the `type` field is not specified or its value does not match one of the types declared in the configuration, Cosma will interpret the type of the record as `undefined`.